submitted by Roxy Museum Bingara on 30.11.2013

 This spectacular and majestic geological feature is located 64kms out of Bingara and 36kms from Narrabri.
 National Parks Sawn Rocks Leaflet.
 The forty (40) metre high towering wall of pentagonal basalt pipes is the sheered off remains of a basalt lava flow from the Nandewar Volcano which dominated the area 21 million years ago.
 It is an unusual phenomenon which is the result of the slow and even cooling of molten rock which enabled individual crystals within the rock to align perfectly with each other.

-These pillars have sheered off the cliff face, and are lying in the valley below.
+This pillar has sheered off the cliff face, and is lying in the valley below.

 Visited during the

 The 75th anniversary of the Roxy was celebrated on the weekend of April 9th and 10th 2011, with the official launch of the (then) recently renovated Peters & Co Cafe and the Roxy museum, film screenings in the Roxy Theatre, and historic tours of the Roxy.
 On the Saturday night, a panagiri type festival was held; a black-tie gala ball with a twist.
 The main street was closed off.
 Inspired by Greek band Ha Va Le, people took to the streets dancing, singing and smashing plates.
 It was an unforgettable weekend.